babylonhealth/ios-playbook/Cookbook/Style-guide/README.md

 Use access control as the leading property specifier.
 The only things that should come before access control are the `static` specifier or attributes such as `@IBAction`, `@IBOutlet` and `@discardableResult`.

-Use `private`, `fileprivate`, `internal`, and `public` access-level modifiers on each function implemented in an extension, rather than having a single access-level modifier for the entire extension.

 **Preferred**:
 ```swift
 private let message = "Great Scott!"